 DONG Energy broke ground on the Walney Extension project with the start of construction on the onshore substation in Heysham in August 2015.
 The onshore substation construction is a vital element of the preliminary works for the project.

-Offshore construction is planned to begin in early-2016.
+Offshore construction is planned to begin in early 2016.
 Installation of foundations is expected to be completed in 24 months, while safety zones will be created for construction vessels and turbines during the construction.

 The wind farm is expected to create more than 500 new jobs in the UK, during the main construction phase between 2016 and 2019.

 The wind farm will be installed with MHI Vestas V164-8.0MW turbines and Siemens SWT-7.0-154 7MW offshore turbines.
-The three-bladed V164-8.0MW model features horizontal split drive train, permanent magnet generator and a full-scale converter.
+The three-bladed V164-8.0MW model features a horizontal split drive train, permanent magnet generator and full-scale converter.
 The turbine has a rotor diameter of 164m and swept area of 21,124m².

 The SWT-7.0-154 turbine incorporates simplified design and Siemens direct drive technology for reliable and cost-efficient operation.
-The 154m-diameter rotor is fitted with Siemens B75 blade, providing a swept area of 18,600m².
-The power is regulated using pitch control with variable speed mechanism.
+The 154m-diameter rotor is fitted with a Siemens B75 blade, providing a swept area of 18,600m².
+The power is regulated using pitch control with a variable speed mechanism.

 The power generated by the wind farm will be transmitted through subsea export cables extending from the offshore substations to landfall.
 Each high-voltage AC cable will have a voltage between 132kV and 220kV.

-The onshore cables will extend from landfall close to Middleton Sands to the onshore substation.
+The onshore cables will extend from landfall, close to Middleton Sands, to the onshore substation.
 Each cable will be installed underground and joined to the offshore export cable at the transition joint bays located in the neighbourhood of the landfall.

 The onshore substation will be constructed on an area of 28,900m², which will be situated to the east of the proposed NGET Middleton substation.
 It will feature switchgear and transmission systems required to carry electricity from the offshore wind farm to the grid.

-The substation will be equipped with 400 / 220 / 16kV onshore transformers, 220kV reactors, high-voltage gas-insulated switch gear systems, static VAR compensators (SVC) or static synchronous compensator (STATCOM) and harmonic filters (HF).
+The substation will be equipped with 400/220/16kV onshore transformers, 220kV reactors, high-voltage gas-insulated switch gear systems, static VAR compensators (SVC) or static synchronous compensator (STATCOM) and harmonic filters (HF).